yyd-yyn/GDV-tutorials/README.md

 source .venv/bin/activate
 ```

 Special care is needed when using Windows.
 Please consult the following [guide][venv-guide] for more information.
+When the environment is activated, you should see this as a prefix on your terminal.

 ---